SanazME/Algorithm-DataStructure/trees/README.md

 ### Traverse a Tree

 **1. Pre-order Tree Traversal**: Pre-order traversal is to visit the root first.
 Then traverse the left subtree.
 Finally, traverse the right subtree.
-In iterative method, we want to make sure that the left node is popped before the right node:
+**In iterative method, we want to make sure that the left node is popped before the right node**:

 ```py
 class TreeNode(object):